Brett-Tanner/Journal/2023/Nov_23.md

 - Features

+- [] wire the upload form up to submit to
+- [] an endpoint to create DB records
 - [] Auto-categorize based on rules
   - [] Add rules table
 - [] If transactions are uploaded for last day already in the DB and they have the same amount, ask if duplicates